When I first moved to the Raleigh area, someone suggested that we have

 Fuquay Springs, incorporated in 1909, joined the neighboring community of Varina in 1963 as 1 municipality.
 Since that time, Fuquay-Varina has become one of the fastest growing small towns in North Carolina.
 The town with the hyphenated name and 2 historic districts has been able to successfully retain its small-town charm while successfully adding modern amenities and rewarding business opportunities that have attracted residents from all over the United States.

 Information provided by Fuquay-Varina Historical Society

 Home is where your story begins.
 A home is where hopes and dreams are born, memories are made, and lives are lived.
-We would love the opportunity to assist you with assisting you to write your new story.
+We would love the opportunity to assist you to write your new story.

 We can be reached via email at email@example.com or by phone at 919.589.3576.

 We service the Triangle region of North Carolina including Raleigh, Cary, Apex, Holly Springs, Morrisville, Fuquay-Varina, Durham, Chapel Hill, Wake Forest and Garner.